-The effective and efficient planning and provision of new infrastructure, upgrades and maintenance will be achieved through improved coordination, collaboration and innovation.
-To achieve this, a shared level of understanding of issues and priorities between all levels of government and infrastructure providers is required.
+The effective and efficient planning and provision of new infrastructure, upgrades and maintenance will be achieved through improved coordination, collaboration, consultation and innovation.
+To achieve this, a shared level of understanding of issues and priorities between all levels of government, infrastructure providers, and the community is required.
 Efficient use of existing systems and preservation and identification of utility infrastructure corridors will be important over the next 20 years.